 The Mahamrityunjaya Mantra which literally translates as "Great Death-conquering Mantra"is a verse from the Vedas.
-The mantra is addressed to Tryambaka, "the three-eyed one", an epithet of Rudra or Shiva.
+The Mantra is addressed to Tryambaka, "the three-eyed One", an epithet of Rudra or Shiva.
 According to Shiva Purana this chant helps one to overcome the fear of any unknown event.
-It is also said to be beneficial for mental, emotional and physical health and to be a moksha mantra which bestows longevity and immortality.
-This mantra is addressed to Lord Shiva for warding off untimely death.
+It is also said to be beneficial for mental, emotional and physical health and to be a Moksha Mantra which bestows longevity and immortality.
+This Mantra is addressed to Lord Shiva for warding off untimely death.